Copyright and Fair Use: The Basics: Posting Course Materials Online

 If material is licensed by the Levy Library, our proxy prefix should be added to the link so that users who are off-campus can access it.

-- With the proxy prefix added, the link for the UpToDate database for BlackBoard would be:
+- With the proxy prefix added, the URL for the UpToDate database for BlackBoard would be:

 In the following circumstances, posting PDF copies or other files does not violate copyright: